Marsilea-viz/marsilea/docs/source/tutorial/intro.rst

     >>> cb.render()

 We use :meth:`group_cols() <marsilea.base.ClusterBoard.group_cols>` to split the canvas into three groups.
-The :code:`labels` parameter specifies the gr oup for each column.
+The :code:`group` parameter specifies the gr oup for each column.
 The :code:`order` parameter specifies the order of the groups that will present in the plot.
 Let's add side plots to the groups to make it more visually distinct.
 Here the spacing is the fraction of the width of the canvas.